wusp/IndicatorBox/README.md

-# wuspViewPkg
+# IndicatorBox
-I have changed the name to IndicatorBox.
+I have changed the name to IndicatorBox from wuspViewPkg.

 This package includes some of Android custom views I create, most of them have animation effects. <br />
 I'll add my custom views to this package and optimize them continually. <br />